DRAFT Programme

 15:15 - 17:15

-Screening of documentary “The Librarians” Documentary information 90 mins.
-The documentary will be followed by a Q&A. Moderator: (TBA)
+Screening of documentary “The Librarians” Documentary (90 minutes), followed by a Q&A. Moderator: (TBA)

 Big Hall